 The Company applies a consistent practice of establishing an allowance for notes that it feels may become uncollectible by monitoring the financial strength of its retailers.
-The collectability of certain notes is evaluated on an individual basis while the remaining notes are evaluated on a collective basis.
-The breakdown at December 29, 2018 and December 30, 2017 of notes evaluated individually versus notes evaluated collectively was as follows:

-The Company has evaluated the collectability of the notes and has established an allowance for doubtful accounts of \$2.8 million and \$5.4 million at December 29, 2018 and December 30, 2017, respectively.
+The collectability of all notes is evaluated on an individual basis.
+The Company has evaluated the collectability of the notes and has established an allowance for doubtful accounts of \$1.5 million and \$2.8 million at December 28, 2019 and December 29, 2018, respectively.
 Management records the allowance for doubtful accounts based on the above information as well as judgments made considering a number of factors, primarily historical collection statistics, current member retailer credit information, the current economic environment and the offsetting amounts due to members for stock, notes, interest and declared and unpaid patronage distributions.
-The components of changes to the Notes receivable allowance for doubtful accounts for 2018 and 2017 were as follows:
+The components of changes to the Notes receivable allowance for doubtful accounts for 2019 and 2018 were as follows: